moondroid/SeekBarHint/README.md

 SeekBarHint
 ===========
 ### Description
-SeekBarHint allows to add a SeekBar widget witch is moved and updated according to the SeekBar position
+SeekBarHint allows to add a SeekBar widget witch is moved and updated according to the SeekBar position.

 ![Demo](art/seekbarhint_demo.gif)

 ### Integration